gethinode/docs/content/en/docs/latest/components/abbr.md

 {{< release version="v0.19.0" >}}

-Use the abbr shortcode to show the long form of an abbrevitation on hover.
+Use the abbr shortcode to show the long form of an abbreviation on hover.
 The abbreviation data is retrieved from a central data file.
 By default, the shortcode uses "data/abbr.yaml" with translation support.

 {{% comment %}}<!-- markdownlint-disable MD037 -->{{% /comment %}}
 {{< example lang="hugo" >}}